 - You can’t control everything — I always considered that my role as an organizer was to create a platform or a space in which others could express themselves.
 But I never figured my role was to control precisely what other people would express.
 Of course, a demo is usually focused on a particular issue, the overall frame.
 But people will make of it what they will.
 Some people will show up with protest signs that say inflammatory things.
 Some people will spout off in front of cameras.
 All kinds of things can happen in that regard.
 The media has a tendency to focus on the trees and not the forest, and sometimes there can be some negative spin.
 Likewise, people participating in the demo can sometimes be unhappy about the messaging or about what others say or do.
 Much of this is inevitable, and there’s little that can be done about it.
 Organizers can only hope that the overall momentum of a protest movement carries things forward.
 In my opinion, it is important to set up a framework for a demo and its general messaging, but to not be strict about precisely what happens inside that framework (of course, there are hateful views that we must never allow in the demo, but the occurrence of such things is quite rare in St. John’s).

 - Don’t ask permission — In this country, we have the right to assemble and demonstrate our views.
 You don’t need to get permission from the police or any branch of government to have a demo.
 Just do it.
 It is possible that the police may show up, declare a demo illegal, and order it to disperse.
 But up to that point, we are perfectly within our rights to demonstrate as we please.
 The RNC has never made such a call at any demo I organized and I have seldom seen the police at our demos at all.
-Our plan was always that if they showed up and declared the demo illegal, we would simply disperse.
+Our plan was always that if they showed up and declared the demo illegal, we would simply disperse or not as made sense in the particular situation.

 - Keep the energy high and the speeches short — One of the best ways to build a culture of resistance is to make sure the demo is active, moving, loud, and fun.
 Of course, the issues themselves can be quite serious, and the point is not to diminish the seriousness of the issue.
 But people are more likely to come to the next demo if they feel good when they leave the first one.
 People want to feel like they did something, even if that something is going from point A to point B. It’s also a good reason to always try to take the street with a march, because there is a small hint of transgression in doing that.
 Be sure the demo has chants, and practice the chants before starting out.
 Along with the obligatory banners and protest signs, be sure to have whistles, bullhorns, drums, anything to make noise.
 Sometimes people are a little uncomfortable raising their voice at first, and to get the demo loud and everyone involved requires that there is enough of a din that the voice of the uncomfortable person combines with the voices and the noise of others.
 At the same time, one of the worst things, in my view, is a demo with long drawn-out speeches.
 People aren’t coming to demos to get information.
 They are coming to express dissent.
 Keep the speeches to a minimum (also, if you get a decent crowd, basically no one can hear the speeches anyways).
 Likewise, unless it’s a monster demo at Confederation Building (which again doesn’t just happen on its own) it’s a good idea to make sure the demo isn’t stationary.
 I like marching, but there’s other things to do that can keep people moving as well.